 Chairman, Morino Institute

-Co-founder and Founding Chair of Venture Philanthropy Partners
+Co-founder, Venture Philanthropy Partners

-Mario has benefited from a 25-year relationship with General Atlantic LLC, one of the leading global growth equity firms providing capital for companies in markets with high growth potential, typically driven by globalization, industry consolidation, technology, demographics, liberalized markets, and other transformative factors.
+Mario has benefited from a 34-year relationship with General Atlantic LLC, one of the leading global growth equity firms providing capital for companies in markets with high growth potential, typically driven by globalization, industry consolidation, technology, demographics, liberalized markets, and other transformative factors.
 After serving as a Special Advisor and a member of its Executive Advisory Board, he continues as an investor in the firm.

 In his philanthropic work, Mario founded the Morino Institute in 1994 to stimulate innovation and entrepreneurship, advance a more effective philanthropy, close social divides, and understand the relationship and impact of the Internet on our society.
 In the 1990s, his efforts focused on the application of the Internet in communities and, in particular, opening up new technology-enabled learning opportunities and centers for children and youth of low-income families.
 Concurrently, he played a leadership role helping the National Capital Region understand and advance its position as a world center in information technology and telecommunications.